 - O010 General Elementary Education.
 Planned learning activities and experiences that are provided for students in the setting identified by the school district as the elementary school.
 Typically, this classification includes students from Kindergarten through grades 5 or 6.
 Alternatively, instructional costs for these students can be coded using subject program codes. - 0018 Kindergarten through Eighth Grade (K-8).
 Planned learning activities and experiences that are provided for students in the setting identified by the school district as a K-8 school.
 Alternatively, instructional costs for these students can be coded using subject program codes. - O020 General Middle/Junior High School Education.
 Planned learning activities and experiences that are provided for students in the setting identified by the school district as the middle or junior high school.
 Typically, this classification includes students from grades 6 or 7 through grades 8 or 9.
-Alternatively, instructional costs for these students can be coded using subject program codes. - General High School Education (subject to exceptions).
+Alternatively, instructional costs for these students can be coded using subject program codes. - OGO General High School Education (subject to exceptions).
 Planned learning activities and experiences that are provided for students in the setting identified by the school district as the high school.
 Typically, this classification includes students from grades 9 or 10 through grade 12.
 Instructional costs for these students MUST BE CODED TO SUBJECT PROGRAM CODES 0100 THROUGH 2099.
 Exceptions to this rule: general instructional program codes 0050 through 0090 may be used if more appropriate; and, program 0030 may be used when there is no feasible way to allocate instructional costs by subject.
 For instance, high school substitute costs may be coded to program 0030.
 Also, supplies which are purchased "in common" for the benefit of multiple programs may be coded to program 0030.
-However, severance payments must NOT be coded to program 0030; rather, severance payments are coded to program 0090. - General Preschool Education.
+However, severance payments must NOT be coded to program 0030; rather, severance payments are coded to program 0090. - O040 General Preschool Education.
 Planned learning activities and experiences that are provided for preschool students.
 Typically, these instructional costs help preschool students develop skills for later success in Kindergarten.
 Day care costs should NOT be charged here; rather, day care costs should be coded to support program 3200 or 3300 series. - O050 General Post-Secondary Education for K-12 Students.
 Costs associated with K-12 students taking instructional course work at an institution of higher learning such as a community college.
 Scholarships awarded to students to pursue post-secondary educational opportunities may be charged here.
 Instructional costs associated with students attending the district's vocational school should NOT be coded to program 0050.
 Rather, instructional vocational costs are charged to subject program codes 0100 through 2099 for K-12 students and to support program codes in the 3400 series for adult students. - O051 Programs for Adult/Continuing.
 A program for adults and out of school youth (typically 16 years of age and older who are not regularly enrolled in school) who have completed, interrupted or not begun their formal education and are pursuing skills or knowledge in other than regularly prescribed courses.
-These include adult basic programs and other programs that have as their purpose the upgrading or retraining of occupational skills, the pursuit of special interests or enrichment.
+These include adult basic programs and other programs that have as their purpose the upgrading or retraining of occupational skills, the pursuit of special interests or enrichment. - O060 General Integrated Education.
+Includes planned learning activities and experiences that are provided for students of multiple levels and/or that combine multiple subject areas.
+An example is a technical research and writing class that cannot be appropriately coded as a writing class nor as a science class since it involves both subject areas.